 IDEA has developed protocols for providing a legal guardian with a recommended intervention for a student with early warning signs and a possible need for early mental health or substance abuse intervention, or who has been identified as at risk of attempting suicide.
-The campus School Counselor or Social Worker will notify a legal guardian within a reasonable amount of time after learning that a student has early warning signs and possible need for intervention and will also provide additional information on available counseling options.
+The campus School Counselor will notify a legal guardian within a reasonable amount of time after learning that a student has early warning signs and possible need for intervention and will also provide additional information on available counseling options.

 Teachers and administrators will be trained to recognize and assess for mental health crisis or suicide risk annually.
-The campus School Counselor or Social Worker will be trained in providing intervention and resources for students and families.
+The campus School Counselor will be trained in providing intervention and resources for students and families.
 The assessment process will determine the level of intervention and next steps for the student, legal guardian, and campus.

-IDEA has developed protocols for staff members to notify the School Counselor or Social Worker to identify a student who may need intervention.
+IDEA has developed protocols for staff members to notify the School Counselor to identify a student who may need intervention.

-The School Counselor or Social Worker at each campus can provide additional information about the school's intervention program, as well as materials on identifying risk factors, accessing resources for treatment, and accommodations available at school.
+The School Counselor at each campus can provide additional information about the school's intervention program, as well as materials on identifying risk factors, accessing resources for treatment, and accommodations available at school.